 In cases where hydrocephalus is caused by a blockage, a procedure called endoscopic third ventriculostomy, or ETV, may be performed.
 During this procedure, a surgeon makes a dime-sized hole in the skull and uses a thin tube with a camera on the end (called an endoscope) to see inside the brain.
 The surgeon punctures a hole in the floor of the third ventricle, a fluid-filled space within the brain.
 The hole provides an opening for cerebrospinal fluid to flow around the blockage, normalizing pressure.
 The entire procedure usually takes less than an hour and patients can often go home the following day.
 ETV can provide a permanent and safe alternative to a shunt, but it is only useful for patients whose hydrocephalus is caused by a blockage.

-Dr. Sheldon G. Gross, MD graduated from University of Texas Health Science Center at San Antonio, School of Medicine in 1977.
+Dr. Sheldon G. Gross, MD graduated from University of Texas Health Science Center at San Antonio, School of Medicine.
 He completed residency at University of Texas Health Science Center at San Antonio and Affiliated Hospitals.
 He is certified by the American Board of P&N/Child Neurology American Board of Pediatrics and has a state license in Texas.

 Residency: University of Texas Health Science Center at San Antonio and Affiliated Hospitals (1980)